 How To Start With Marvel Comics in 2019

 If you’re less interested in catching up on Marvel’s vast history, and would instead like to jump in to the current, ongoing state of Marvel Comics in 2019, there’s a fair amount of background you’ll need to understand what’s going on.

-There is a lot of change in the Marvel Universe prior to Marvel Now 2.0, as well as plenty of characters that you may not know or expect to see.
+There is a lot of change in the Marvel Universe prior to Marvel Legacy, as well as plenty of characters that you may not know or expect to see.

 As you’d expect, reading all of this is the best way to understand what’s going on.
 It’s also a whole lot of comics to read.

-For the purposes of getting up to speed, I’d recommend you check out All-New All-Different Marvel, or at least my favorite Marvel Comics of 2016, as well as the core issues of Civil War 2.
+For the purposes of getting up to speed, I’d recommend you check out my favorite Marvel Comics of 2017, as well as the core issues of Secret Empire.

 Get To Know The Heroes And Villains of the Marvel Universe

 If instead of reading the shared universe as a whole you’d prefer to start with particular characters, Comic Book Herald has guides for most major Marvel characters.

 You can find them all on the bottom half of the complete Marvel reading order, and I’ve listed some of the major players in 2019’s slate of MCU movies as well!